deliasi/LabReport3/LabReport3.md

         DERRICKS-MacBook-Air:media alenooshhambarchian$

-As we see in our terminal, if a word withtin the text does not match our input, no ouput will be printed.
+As we see in our terminal, if no word withtin the text matches our input, no ouput will be printed.